ProgrammingLife2015/dnainator/CONTRIBUTING.md

 ### For code pull requests

+Before making a pull request, please rebase on upstream master (see above) and provide a clean history (see above).
+Please also make sure to run `mvn test`, to see if there are any outstanding issues (Checkstyle (see below), PMD, FindBugs, etc).

 #### Testing

 All PRs are expected to have (unit) tests to go with them.
 If no tests